bkurmanbek/bkurmanbek/README.md

-- 👋 Hi, I’m @bkurmanbek (Bakytzhan)
+- 👋 Hi, I’m Bakytzhan.
-- 👀 I’m interested in machine and deep learning.
+- 👀 I’m interested in machine and deep learning, super-resolutions and mathematics.
 - 🌱 I’m currently studying in my master's program in mathematics at University of British Columbia (UBC).
 - 💞️ I’m looking to collaborate on different projects.
 - 📫 You can reach me through my email: bkurmanbek@math.ubc.ca